anton-isidore/articles/articles/nostr-the-social-network-revolution/nostr-the-social-network-revolution.md

 5. **Noone can cancel your account.** As long as you keep your private key secret, you OWN your idenity (the public key).
 6. **Nostr is permittionleass.** There is no sign-in, no gatekeeper to let you in.
 Evenryone can create an identity just by generating keys.

+### Wheere to get people to follow

+1. [nostr.directory](https://www.nostr.directory/) - Find your twitter follows on  nostr

 ### Solution to the Spam Problem: The payed relay

 Explanation why you need payed relay and how they solve the Spam Problem: [https://relay.exchange/why-pay-2-relay/](Why use Paid Relays?).